twilliams9397/eng89_jenkins_cicd/README.md

 ![git https](images/pipeline_https_github.png)
 - restrict where it can be run
 ![run area restrict](images/run_node.png)
-- source code management, SSH of repo and jenkins key - priv of pair that is in repo, main branch
+- source code management, SSH of repo and jenkins key - priv of pair that is in repo, ensure it has read and write access
 ![jenkins ssh key](images/jenkins_ssh_key.png)
 - build environment, ensure correct plugins are checked
 ![npm env plugin](images/npm_env.png)